-It's a good idea to crack each egg into an empty bowl before adding it to your mixing bowl, just in case it is bad.
+It's a good idea to crack each egg into an empty bowl before adding it to your mixing bowl, just in case it's bad.
 If you're in any doubt about how fresh an egg is before you crack it open, drop it in a glass of water.
 A fresh egg will drop to the bottom of the glass and stay there.
-A slightly older (but still safe to eat) egg will hover in the middle, while a stale egg will float on the surface - a sure sign that it should be thrown away.
+A slightly older (but still safe to eat) egg will hover in the middle, while a stale egg will float on the surface – a sure sign that it should be thrown away.
 Once open, a very fresh egg will have a plump yolk that stands proud from the white, and the white itself will have two layers, the one that surrounds the yolk being the higher of the two.

 Keep eggs away from strong-smelling foods as they can become tainted.